runtimerevolution/react-knowledge-base/managing-versions-and-packages.md

 ## Node Version Manager

-During your journey React.js you will probably work on many projects that use different versions of Node.js.
-That is where a version manager comes in hand.
+During your journey React.js, you will probably work on many projects that use different versions of Node.js.
+That is where a version manager comes in handy.

 [Node Version Manager](https://github.com/nvm-sh/nvm) (NVM) is a tool used to manage multiple active Node.js versions.

-It allows you to locally download any of the remote Long Term Support (LTS) versions of Node.js with a simple command; easily switch between multiple versions of Node.js, right from the command line and even set up aliases to switch between different downloaded versions of Node.js with ease.
+It allows you to locally download any of the remote Long Term Support (LTS) versions of Node.js with a simple command; easily switch between multiple versions of Node.js, right from the command line, and even set up aliases to switch between different downloaded versions of Node.js with ease.

 ### Installation